TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 Most of the implemented features will be tested thoroughly, especially the core functionality.
 This does explicitly not mean that we are aiming for 100% test coverage as we prioritize the quality of tests over the quanitity of tests.
+Our testing data will either be made up by us and validated by the VLA or will be extracted from linus directly.

-During developement new feature requests will be discussed with the VLA but we cannot guarantee that all features will be implemented.
+During development new feature requests will be discussed with the VLA yet we cannot guarantee that all discussed features will be implemented.
 If a feature should not make it into its scheduled release, we will inform the VLA beforehand.
 In case of feature triages we'll coordinate our prioritization plan directly with the VLA.

 We hereby guarantee that core functionality will be part of the final release of this software.
 This functionality can only be guaranteed when a stable internet connection is available.
-The core functionalities that we have identified will be in the last part of this segment.
+The core functionalities that we have identified will be listed below.

 ### Calendar
-The calendar will list an overview of lectures in the lecture hall and planned experiments for every appointment.

-This very arrangment of experiment usage times will be displayed in one column per day that it is taking place on.
+The calendar will visualize booked slots that are related to lectures with experiments.
+Upon clicking on such a slot, the user will receive additional information about that slot such as the experiments that were requested for that lecture.

+Time slots will be displayed in time dependent parts of their respective day-specific columns.

 The calendar will have an option to go forward or backward in time.

 The calendar will sync to the existing database and will display only the latest of information.

-The calendar will allow clicking of lectures ensuring an overview over the experiments

 ### Experiments
-An overview of Experiments will be accessible within the interfaces.
+For any given experiment that is listed in one of the aforementioned slots, we will provide a method of accessing additional information about that experiment.

+The status of the experiment, e.g. if it has been prepared, will be viewable via the additional information page.

 There will be an option to reschedule experiments.

-For any given experiment that is also registered in the existing database, the current status should be displayed.

 ## Risks
 In general we will focus on a quick adaption in our prioritization if any major problem were to happen.